 You may encounter this message even though the source enterprise geodatabase or enterprise database has already been registered with the federated server.
 The reason for this is that the connection properties (user name, password, version, and so on) used by a layer or stand-alone table referencing the source enterprise geodatabase do not match the connection properties of the enterprise geodatabase registered with the server.
 Registration is required for each separate connection.

-For example, say you have an enterprise geodatabase named DB1 that has two versions: default and version 1.
+For example, suppose you have an enterprise geodatabase named DB1 that has two versions: default and version 1.
 You only register the connection to DB1 using the default version.
 If you attempt to share a map containing layers or stand-alone tables pointing to version 1, and you have not registered this connection to DB1, you will encounter this message.
 This would also occur if you have different connections to the geodatabase using different user names.